Mrian07/Proyeksi/docs/installation-and-operations/configuration/repositories/README.md

-# Repository Integration in OpenProject
+# Repository Integration in ProyeksiApp

-OpenProject can (by default) browse Subversion and Git repositories, but it does not serve them to git/svn clients.
+ProyeksiApp can (by default) browse Subversion and Git repositories, but it does not serve them to git/svn clients.

-We support integration with the Apache webserver to create and serve repositories on the fly along with contributions to the fine-grained project authorization system of OpenProject.
+We support integration with the Apache webserver to create and serve repositories on the fly along with contributions to the fine-grained project authorization system of ProyeksiApp.

 ## Existing Repositories

-Using the default configuration, OpenProject allows you to *link* existing Subversion and Git repositories from the local filesystem (For Subversion, you can also integrate repositories from other servers using basic auth credentials).
+Using the default configuration, ProyeksiApp allows you to *link* existing Subversion and Git repositories from the local filesystem (For Subversion, you can also integrate repositories from other servers using basic auth credentials).

-After linking the repositories, you may browse the repository through OpenProject.
+After linking the repositories, you may browse the repository through ProyeksiApp.

-This functionality is extended with managed repositories, whose life spans are actively controlled by OpenProject.
+This functionality is extended with managed repositories, whose life spans are actively controlled by ProyeksiApp.
 You can explicitly create local repositories for a project and configure repository access using permission the existing access-control functionality on a per-project level.

 ## Managed Repositories